 Step 2: Drape your tarp over the paracord.
 Good quality tarps have loops at their ends from which you can pass the paracord before attaching your paracord with the second tree.

 Step 4: Find dry leaves, and stack them up 2-3 inches high to make your bed.
-This bed will keep you warm on a cold night.
+This bed will keep you cozy on a cold night.

 Note: Before building the shelter, it’s good to make sure that there are no heavy items on the tree that can fall (due to strong winds or heavy rains) and damage the tarp.

-Finally, look out for the wind’s direction — to keep the side of your shelter facing the wind, else it will bring unwanted debris and even rain in your shelter.
+Finally, look out for the wind’s direction — to keep the side of your shelter facing the wind, else it will bring unwanted debris and even rain and wind in your shelter.

 A-Frame Lean-to is a shelter that can be built entirely with natural materials found in the wild.
 But its downside is that it can only house one person.